 People tell me I don’t need to drink because I’m fun without getting drunk.
 This swells my feelings of alienation.

 Research into the expectancy effects of alcohol illuminate the role our culture plays in the perceived connection between “drinking” and “fun.”
 People act more fun with alcohol because they think that’s what should happen, not entirely because the alcohol makes them do it.
 Diet Sunkist can bring out my most embarrassing dance moves, and it’s probably not due to the Aspartame.

 On the other side, to many, the absence of alcohol equals the absence of fun.

 “You’re not going out tonight?
 Why don’t you try and be fun?
 Why are you so boring?”

-In this environment, and in many others, alcohol is treated as a good.
+In this environment, and in many others, alcohol is treated as good.
 I question that.
-I in no way aim to condemn everyone who drinks, but I do ask for people to listen and be aware that something that may permeate society is not unequivocally good.
+I, in no way aim to condemn everyone who drinks, but I do ask for people to listen and be aware that something that may permeate society is not unequivocally good.